 - It is very hot.
-When the temperature returns to normal, the CD should play. - The road is very rough.
-When the road becomes smoother, the CD should play. - The CD is dirty, scratched, wet, or upside down.

-- The air is very humid.
-If so, wait about an hour and try again. - There could have been a problem while burning the CD. - The label could be caught in the CD player.
+When the temperature returns to normal. the CD should play. - The road is very rough.
+When the road becomes smoother, the CD should play. - The CD is dirty, scratched, wet, or upside down. - The air is very humid.
+If so, wait about an hour and try again. - There was a problem while burning the CD. - The label is caught in the CD player.